 It is presented as a white to cream coloured powder in a single dose glass vial accompanied

 by water for injections in glass vial to be used for reconstitution.
 After reconstitution,

 It should be essentially free from visible particles.

 CEPROTIN comes in two strengths: 500 IU and 1000 IU.
 The active component of CEPROTIN

 human albumin, which acts as a stabilizer.

-Baxalta Australia Pty Ltd
+Takeda Pharmaceuticals Australia Pty Ltd

-This leaflet was prepared in May 2015.
+This leaflet was prepared in October 2020.

 AUST R 104537 (500 IU)